Josefinekihlstrom/Plant-Memory/README.md

 <br>

 2. **Logo and Menu Section**
-    - The logo and menu section includes a logo together with the name of the game and a menu section that includes a replay icon, a speaker icon, a questionmark icon, a moves counter, a timer, the last round time and two theme buttons.
+    - The logo and menu section includes a logo together with the name of the game and a menu that includes a replay icon, a speaker icon, a questionmark icon, a moves counter, a timer, the last round time and two theme buttons.

 <br>